 Emotions are unique to each stakeholder.
-Emotions may run steady or peak at different stages of the buyer’s journey for different individuals.
-In fact, emotions unrelated to the "buy/don’t buy" decision can enter the picture.
-Research from Harvard and The University of California has found that emotions carry over from one situation to the next.
-Researchers call these "incidental" emotions.
+Feelings may run steady or peak at various stages of the buyer’s journey for different individuals.
+In fact, emotions unrelated to the buy or don’t buy decision can enter the picture, too.

-- Fear of loss: A poor decision has serious implications for the individuals, the team and the business.
-People fear they will lose credibility and possibly their job if the solution fails.
-Relationships and money are at stake.
+A poor decision has serious implications for the individuals, the team and your business.
+People fear they will lose credibility and possibly their job if a solution fails.
+After all, relationships and money are at stake.
 These factors create a burden for the decision- makers.
 In many cases, these emotions are strong enough to overpower the most compelling evidence for a buy decision.

-- Motivation for gain: A successful solution offers recognition and financial gain.
+A successful solution offers recognition and financial gain.
 The buyer advances on their competition and gains the freedom to pursue other business goals.
 Just as a fear of loss can deter momentum, the motivation for gain pulls a customer through the buying process.
-This motivation is what encourages the buyer to explore solutions.
+This resolve is what encourages the buyer to explore solutions.
 Some of the motivators for gain are: enhancing status, making a dream come true, making amends, being defiant, feeling good or safe, forgetting their problems, making a statement and rewarding themselves.
 Working to provide these motivators will satisfy your customer because it fulfills the need that fueled their motivation.

-To identify which of these two drivers are in play, sales professionals must identify the buying factors.
-Buying factors are the set of facts, influences and circumstances that all contribute to the decision to buy or not buy.
-These factors are dynamic and interrelated.
-Facts and circumstances continue to evolve and change as the customer progresses through the buying journey.
-Sales professionals must understand the key factors.
-The three most important buying factors are:
+Sales professionals must identify buying factors, such as the set of facts, influences and circumstances that contribute to the decision to buy or walk away.
+Such motivations are dynamic and interrelated.
+Facts and circumstances continue to evolve as the customer progresses through the buying journey.
+Sales professionals must understand three key buying factors:

 The case for change, stakeholder dynamics and the decision process are all external.
 They can be seen by watching how a group of buyers interact with each other and with the sales professional.
 However, these factors are often governed by unseen biases.
-Some common examples are:
+Here are some common examples:

-In business, we’re reluctant to acknowledge the role emotions play in our decisions.
+In business, we’re reluctant to acknowledge the role emotions play in our purchasing decisions.
 We prefer to see ourselves as entirely rational beings.
-We want our choices to be the result of analysis unencumbered by our leanings.
-Rather than ignore the emotional factors, sales professionals can empower themselves by exploring the emotions in play on the customer’s side of the table.
+We want our choices to result from analysis unencumbered by our leanings.
+Rather than ignore the emotional factors, sales professionals can empower themselves by exploring the emotions at play on the customer’s side of the table.

-To do so, they must first understand if a fear of loss or a motivation for gain is driving the business decision.
-Second, they need to uncover how the three primary buying factors influence the buyer’s journey.
-Finally, sales professionals need to explore the cognitive biases at work.
+To do so, they must first understand if fear of loss or motivation for gain drives the business decision.
+Second, they must uncover how the three primary buying factors influence the buyer’s journey.
+Finally, sales professionals need to explore cognitive biases at work.
 As Benjamin Franklin famously wrote, “If you would persuade, appeal to interest and not to reason.”